JSettler/JungleChess/README.md

 **Instructions:**

-First, install CMake and the necessary build-environment (ask ChatGPT/Gemini for the exact details, if necessary) then download the master-zip (click on that big green button)
+First, install CMake and the necessary build-environment (ask ChatGPT/Gemini for the exact details, if necessary) then download the master-zip (click on that big green button), or use *Git* to clone the repo

 After download, CD into the "JungleChess" folder/directory, create subDir with "mkdir build".